mariorodeghiero/book-js-novice-ninja2/README.md

 #  Javascript Novice to Ninja 2nd Edition

-Repositório utilizado para colocar em prática todos exemplos e exercícios apresentados no livro [JavaScript Novice to Ninja 2nd Edition] de [Darren Jones].
+Repository used to put into practice all examples and exercises presented in the book [JavaScript Novice to Ninja 2nd Edition] de [Darren Jones].